The Madras College Archive

 Two of them (MacLeod, Galloway) were Depute Rectors of Bell Baxter High School.

 Three Rectors had connections with Daniel Stewart’s College (now Stewart’s Melville College) in Edinburgh.
 Martin went on from Madras to be Rector of Dollar Academy, but subsequently returned to Edinburgh to be Headmaster of Daniel Stewart’s, which he had himself attended as a pupil.
-Before coming to Madras, Thomson was Principal Teacher of History at Stewart’s.
+Before coming to Madras, Thompson was Principal Teacher of History at Stewart’s.
 The third Rector links the other two.
 Galloway attended Stewart’s College as a pupil.
-At the beginning of his time there, Martin was still Headmaster and then, in S4–S6, Thomson was his History teacher.
+At the beginning of his time there, Martin was still Headmaster and then, in S4–S6, Thompson was his History teacher.

-Although it was possible to be promoted straight from Principal Teacher to Rector as happened with Moore and Thomson, this was exceptional, especially for a school of the size and status of Madras.
+Although it was possible to be promoted straight from Principal Teacher to Rector as happened with Moore and Thompson, this was exceptional, especially for a school of the size and status of Madras.
 Even promotion from a Depute Rector’s post would be unusual, although the two Madras examples are mentioned above.
 Before becoming Rector of Madras, the successful applicant would almost certainly have gained direct experience of senior management as Rector or Headteacher of a smaller school elsewhere.
 This is the route to the top followed by:

 Mackenzie – Elgin Academy;